mstrum/robinhood-python/README.md

   * Will download a shapshot of all documents including the PDFs
 * generate_rewards.py
   * Will download a shapshot of the referral rewards you've gotten

+Perform actions:
+* order.py
+  * Prints the quote for the given symbol, confirms, and places an order

 Generic lists:
 * generate_tag_list.py [10-most-popular|100-most-popular]